Herschel Walker centers pitch to Republicans on ‘wokeness’ - WTOP News

 EMERSON, Ga.
 (AP) — Herschel Walker pitches himself as a politician who can bridge America’s racial and cultural divides because he loves everyone and overlooks differences.

-Walker says those who do not share his vision of the country can leave.
-He says his opponent, Sen. Raphael Warnock, and the Democratic Party are the real purveyors of division.
-He insists that their “wokeness” on race, transgender rights and other issues threatens U.S. power and identity.
+Their “wokeness” on race, transgender rights and other issues, Walker insists, threatens U.S. power and identity.

-“Sen. Warnock believes America is a bad country full of racist people,” Walker says in one ad, making a claim based on the fact that Warnock, who is also Black, has acknowledged institutional racism during his sermons as a Baptist minister.
+“Sen. Warnock believes America is a bad country full of racist people,” Walker says in one ad.
+It’s a claim based on the fact that Warnock, who is also Black, has acknowledged institutional racism during his sermons as a Baptist minister.
 “I believe we’re a great country full of generous people,” Walker concludes.

-That approach is not surprising in a state controlled for most of its history by white cultural conservatives, and it aligns Walker with many high-profile Republicans, including former President Donald Trump.
+That approach is not surprising in a state controlled for most of its history by white cultural conservatives and it aligns Walker with many high-profile Republicans, including former President Donald Trump and Florida Gov. Ron DeSantis.
 But Walker’s arguments make for a striking contrast in a Senate contest featuring two Black men born in the Deep South during or immediately following the civil rights movement.

-The strategy will face its fiercest test in the closing weeks of the campaign as Walker vehemently denies reports from The Daily Beast that he encouraged and paid for a woman’s 2009 abortion and later fathered a child with her.
-The New York Times reported Friday that he urged her to have a second abortion, a request that she refused.
-The Daily Beast also published new details provided by the woman about Walker’s lack of involvement with their child.

-Such developments would typically sink a Republican candidate.
-Walker, however, is betting that the conservative ground he has staked out will win over voters singularly focused on retaking the Senate majority.
+Such developments would typically sink a Republican candidate, but Walker is betting the conservative ground he has staked out throughout the campaign will ultimately win over voters who are singularly interested in flipping a Democratic seat and retaking the Senate majority.

 In one such ad, a smiling Walker talks of unity after a string of Democrats — Warnock, Biden, Vice President Kamala Harris and Georgia’s Democratic gubernatorial candidate Stacey Abrams — are heard discussing racism.

-Note: This story has been corrected to show the last name of the Human Rights Campaign official is Wetrosky, not Wetrovsky.